SKY CANVAS

 <Space environment friendly>

 The human-made shooting star particles are 1cm spheres and their non-toxic materials are inspired from the same materials that fall on Earth from space every day.
 Since they are made from harmless substances that have been confirmed to have no impact on the environment both on the ground and in space, there is no burden on the environment.
-When entering Earth's atmosphere, from an altitude of about 80km our satellites and human-made shooting stars will completely decelerate and disappear due to air resistance and aerodynamic heating.
-Thus, they do not become space debris and there are no danger of them falling to the ground.
+The particles completely burn up at altitudes of about 60 to 80km due to aerodynamic heating.
+Thus, they do not become space debris and there is no danger of them falling to the ground.

 **Permits and approval will be needed from designated local authorities and necessary government and non-governmental entities.
 It may not be available in certain areas, due to satellite orbit.